Implicit utilitarian voting

 Implicit utilitarian voting is a voting system in which agents are assumed to have utilities for each alternative, but they express their preferences only by ranking the alternatives (like in ranked voting).
-The system tries to select an alternative which maximizes the sum of utilities, as in the utilitarian social choice rule, based only on the ranking information it has been provided.
-A possible advantage of implicit utilitarian voting over explicit utilitarian voting (where voters express their utilities directly) is that providing only a ranking may be cognitively easier for voters.
+The system tries to select an alternative which maximizes the sum of utilities, as in the utilitarian social choice rule, based only on the ranking information provided.
+Implicit utilitarian voting attempts to approximate score voting or the utilitarian rule, even in situations where cardinal utilities are unavailable.